-While producing a 'Thesis by Publication' is possible and even encouraged in many fields, it is also common for research students to publish as they work on their PhDs or dissertations.
+While producing a 'Thesis by Publication' is possible and even encouraged in many fields, it is also common for research students to publish as they work on their PhD or dissertation.
 This section deals with the reasons you may choose to publish in journals or as book chapters while also writing a thesis.
-Note: if you are interested in doing a thesis by publication contact the School of Graduate Research.
+Note: If you are interested in doing a thesis by publication, contact the School of Graduate Research.

 A word of caution: there may be circumstances where it is not advisable to re-publish similar information, see Self-plagiarism and redundant publication.